-Below are written instructions as well as a how-to video of a Mother who has used at-home fecal transplants to help eliminate her daughter’s debilitating gut problems and get her off strong medications.
-She demonstrates exactly how to do an at-home fecal transplant using a simple, low-cost enema bottle available over the counter at the pharmacy.
+Below are written instructions as well as a how-to video of a Mother who has used at-home fecal transplants to help eliminate her daughter’s debilitating gut problems and get her off strong medications for good.

-A small study has already shown that an at-home fecal transplant using an enema bag to be completely safe and highly effective.
+A small study has shown that an at-home fecal transplant using an enema bag to be completely safe and highly effective.

 If you feel more comfortable with written instructions, here are directions from Dr. David Williams’ newsletter “How to Perform a Home Fecal Transplant” using an enema bag.